LoicE5/java-cars-shop/README.md

 - [dev.pdf](https://github.com/LoicE5/java-cars-shop/blob/main/doc/dev.pdf) - for further insight about the code and architecture of this project
 - [user.pdf](https://github.com/LoicE5/java-cars-shop/blob/main/doc/user.pdf) - to navigate in the interface and use the project

+The subject of the project is not available on GitHub as it is bound to our teacher's copyright.

 > Group : Fares Ezzaouia & Loïc Etienne

 # Project execution